Skip to content

 Polars has always been optimized for fast and efficient performance on a single machine.
 However, when querying large datasets from cloud storage, performance is often constrained by the I/O limitations of a single node.
 By scaling horizontally, these download limitations can be significantly reduced, allowing users to process data at scale.

-Distributed engine is early stage
+Distributed engine is in open beta

 Using distributed engine